koverstreet/bcachefs-tools/INSTALL.md

 [rustup](https://rustup.rs/) or make sure to use a distribution where rustc (>=1.65) is available.

+Makefile.pc is provided to build without Rust toolchain for special cases, for example embedded device.

 ``` shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y --no-modify-path
 ```